not-navyblue/UnHax/README.md

 ### Quick Notice:
 As of v1.5, the building has been renamed from "**UnHax Mode - Military+**" to "**UnHax Mode - Military**".
 To maintain compatibility for versions from v1.2 to v1.4, both buildings will have to remain for now, but **Military+** is unobtainable by any means, is no longer updated, and can be sold.
-Players must sell their **Military+** buildings and replace them with **Military** buildings before this makeshift compatibility patch gets removed in a future update.
+If playing an existing save, players must sell their **Military+** buildings and replace them with **Military** buildings before this makeshift compatibility patch gets removed in a future update.

 ## What the mod contains:
 ### Buildings: